≡ Menu

 Treatment Options

-This is an aggressive set of tumors that will need limb-sparing surgery straight away.
-Veterinary medicine has come a long way in the last few years and it is possible to save your pet.
+This is an aggressive set of tumors that will need limb-sparing surgery immediately.
+Veterinary medicine has come a long way in the last few years, and it is possible to save your pet.

-Also prescribed in some cases, as well as anti-inflammatory drugs.
-Your veterinarian may want to do a bone biopsy to look for tumor cells or even do a chest X-ray to look for evidence of cancer in the lungs.
-If they find it this usually means that the cancer has already spread to the lymph nodes and amputation will no longer solve the problem alone.
+They are also prescribed in some cases, as well as anti-inflammatory drugs.
+Your veterinarian may want to do a bone biopsy to look for tumor cells or a chest X-ray for evidence of cancer in the lungs.
+If they find it, this usually means that the cancer has already spread to the lymph nodes, and amputation will no longer solve the problem alone.

 Now…

-It is possible that limb amputation is the only answer, in which case Non-Steroidal anti-inflammatory drugs may well be prescribed in the aftermath.
-In almost all cases immediate surgery is the treatment, and it may well save your dog.
-Your vet should be able to talk you through everything you need to know about your surgical options and make you fully aware of any and all risks.
+Limb amputation is the only answer, in which Non-Steroidal anti-inflammatory drugs may be prescribed in the aftermath.
+In almost all cases, immediate surgery is the treatment, which may save your dog.
+Your vet should be able to talk you through everything you need about your surgical options and make you fully aware of any risks.

 Because…